-- To train students to use appropriate vocabulary in academic and technical contexts. - To facilitate students to speak effectively while exchanging ideas and making presentations. - To develop students' listening skill for comprehending and analyzing information. - To develop their reading skill through sub skills like skimming, scanning and critical reading of a text. - To sharpen their academic writing skills. - To expose them to the correct usage of language and help them to apply that knowledge appropriately.
+- To facilitate students to speak effectively while exchanging ideas and making presentations. - To develop students' listening skill for comprehending and analyzing information. - To develop their reading skill through sub skills like skimming, scanning and critical reading of a text. - To sharpen their academic writing skills. - To expose them to the correct usage of language and help them to apply that knowledge appropriately.

-L: Listening for general information
+- L: Listening for general information

-S: Self Introduction, Introducing one another.
+- S : Self Introduction, Introducing one another.

-R: Predicting the content
+- R: Predicting the content

-W: Paragraph Writing
+- W: Paragraph Writing

-Language Focus: Affixes, Simple Present tense , Connective &
+Language Focus: Affixes, Simple Present tense , Connective & Prepositions.

-Prepositions.

-L: Listening for specific information (from dialogues)
+- L: Listening for specific information (from dialogues)

-S:Exchanging opinion.
+- S:Exchanging opinion.

-R: Skimming technical Passages
+- R: Skimming technical Passages

-W: Argumentative Writing (using the concept of Flipped Learning),

-Letter to the Editor.
+W: Argumentative Writing (using the concept of Flipped Learning), Letter to the Editor.